 >Yesterday viet vet said… “Does anyone remember a place called Viet Nam?”
 While I have never been to a place called Vietnam, I feel close to it.

 My dad served two tours in Vietnam (1967 and 1970).
 He retired a Major in the U.S. Marine Corps.
-Although my brothers and I continued the family tradition of military service, it was not until recently that my dad and I began sharing
+Although my brothers and I continued the family tradition of military service, it was not until recently that my dad and I began sharing the Things We Carried.
+Even on the eve of my deployment to Saudi Arabia in December 1990, scarcely a word was mentioned about his time in Vietnam.
+Perhaps it took my own wartime service to have enough of a reference point to ask useful questions.
+Today we talk about Iraq a lot and my work with EPIC makes the conversation increasingly relevant.

 A place called Vietnam was also a topic of conversation this morning on NPR.
 Morning Edition’s Renee Montagne interviewed Sen. Jim Webb (D-VA) about his family’s military tradition and about serving, even in conflicts they don’t support.
 Webb, a Vietnam veteran, was elected last November as a leading critic of the U.S. war in Iraq.
 His son, Marine Lance Cpl.
 Jimmy Webb, just returned from a 9-month tour with the 1st Battalion, 6th Marine Regiment, in Anbar, Iraq.
 Here’s an excerpt: